 With its long history with the railway industry, Newton Abbot still enjoys being the main rail centre for South Devon and is easily reached by intercity trains from various parts of the country.
-There are good transport links via Newton Abbot railway station to London Penzance and the north and excellent road links.
+There are good transport links via Newton Abbot railway station to London Penzance and the north.
 Situated close to the A380 Exeter to Torquay road, there is access to the coastal towns of Teignmouth, Dawlish, Torbay, Paignton and Exmouth and the picturesque Dartmoor towns and villages.

 I admit the downsizing was not easy, emotionally and physically, but with the help of McCarthy & Stone, it was as smooth as possible.
 I am warm and cosy, relaxed, with no worries (my friends now say I look ten years younger!) living alongside like minded people.
 There is a wonderful community feel, though private and quiet when I want it and nothing is too much trouble for our House Manager Stuart, or the sales team.